jeffreyhwatson/sakura/.ipynb_checkpoints/README-checkpoint.md

 A simple linear regression model was created with `Full-flowering date (DOY)` as the target and `F` (Mean Temp in Kyoto for March) as the predictor.
 R-squared and the correlation coefficient for the fahrenheit temperature feature were found and the data and model were checked for adherence to the assumptions of linear regression.

+## R-Squared

+***R<sup>2</sup> = .146***

 ## Regression Formula

-`D = 189.14 -1.97T`
+***D = 189.14 -1.97T***

 Where D is the Peak Bloom Day and T is the average temperature for March in Kyoto for the year.

 ## Interpretation

 Our intercept suggests that for an average March temperature in Kyoto of 0 degrees fahrenheit, the mean peak bloom day will occur on the 189th day of the year.
 The fahrenheit (F) coefficient indicates that for every 1 degree rise in mean March temperature, the peak bloom day will occur 1.97 days earlier on average.
-Lastly, the model's r-squared value of .146 says that around 15% of the variance in peak bloom dates can be accounted for through the mean March temperature in Kyoto.
+Lastly, the model's R-squared value of .146 says that around 15% of the variance in peak bloom dates can be accounted for through the mean March temperature in Kyoto.

 ## Linear Regression Assumptions